 What paperwork do I need when petitioning for a divorce?

 If you don’t have your marriage certificate, you can request a copy from a register office.
 This can be done online and costs £9.25.
-If you are sending a copy, make sure it is a certified copy, not simply a photocopy.
-This will not be accepted.
+If you're sending a copy, make sure it's a certified copy, not simply a photocopy, as this won’t be accepted.

 If your marriage certificate is in another language, you’ll have to include a certified translation.

-If you are petitioning under difficult circumstances and you do not wish for your spouse to know where you’re living, you can fill out a C8 form, which will stop your address from being revealed to your spouse.
+If you're petitioning under difficult circumstances and you don't want your spouse to know where you’re living, you can fill out a C8 form.
+This will stop your address from being revealed to your spouse.

-Don’t forget you’ll need to send 3 copies of the petition form, along with a payment for the process.
+Don’t forget you’ll need to send three copies of the petition form, along with a payment for the process.

 What paperwork do I need when responding to a divorce petition?

-If your spouse has sent you a divorce petition, and you agree, you simply have to sign the acknowledgement of proceedings form and post it to the courts.
-You do not need to include any paperwork.
+If your spouse has sent you a divorce petition, and you agree, you simply have to sign the acknowledgement of service form and post it to the courts.
+You don't need to include any paperwork.
 You will need to post the form within 8 days of receiving it.

-If you disagree with the terms or don’t want to divorce, you still fill out the same form but use the section where you are defending against divorce.
-You will have to post this within 8 days, and also post an answer to the divorce petition form, explaining your reasoning.
-This has to be posted within 21 days and will cost £245.
+If you disagree with the terms or don’t want to divorce, you still fill out the same form but use the section where you're defending against divorce.
+You will have to post this within 8 days, as well as post an answer to the divorce petition form, explaining your reasoning.
+This must be posted within 21 days and will cost £245.